What is Salting in Security and How Does it Work?

 Password Peppering

-For an additional layer of security, implement a password pepper, which is a secret key stored separately from the database (e.g., in a secure vault or environment variable).
+For an additional layer of security, implement a password pepper — a secret key stored separately from the database (e.g., in a secure vault or environment variable).
 Unlike a salt, the pepper is not stored with the hash.
 If the database is compromised, the pepper provides a final line of defense because the attacker lacks the secret value required to verify the hashes.

 Feature Password Salt Password Pepper